FutureShockco/echelon/README.md

-# Meeray Blockchain Node
+# Echelon Blockchain Node

 A modular sidechain for Steem, written in TypeScript (ESM), using MongoDB for storage, Kafka for notifications, WebSocket for P2P networking, and Express for HTTP APIs.

 ## Sidechain Architecture

-Meeray operates as a sidechain for Steem with these key characteristics:
+Echelon operates as a sidechain for Steem with these key characteristics:
 - Processes only transactions that originate from Steem custom_json operations with our specific sidechain ID
 - Implements block recovery/replay mechanisms to allow nodes to synchronize with peers
 - Supports special sync mode to rapidly catch up with Steem blockchain when behind